Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun

 Please book your bus at the same time as booking the Aki Centre.

-Planning your Itinerary
+Planning your Day

 - An orientation or tour of 15-45 minutes on or before your first visit

 - Interpretation of features on the landscape and stewardship actions

 - Support creating connections between curriculum and hands-on, land-based experiences

 - Engagement invitations that are supported by and connected to this environment

 - Pre and post visit resources (videos, articles, apps, community partners)

 - Facilitation or co-facilitation of an activity, if requested

 - Supplies list (so you don’t bring more than you need)

 - Review your supply needs with Aki Centre staff before your visit, or check the list online here.
 We strive to stock commonly used supplies and equipment for your use.